plotly/dash/CONTRIBUTING.md

 From the #892, we started to adopt  `python-future`  instead of  `six`  as our tool to better achieve the goal where we can mainly write Python 3 code and make it back-compatible in Python 2.7 (last Python 2 version Dash supports before it gets deprecated).

-Please refer to [this list of idioms](https://python-future.org/compatible_idioms.html "https://python-future.org/compatible_idioms.html")  whenever you doubt this topic.
+Please refer to [this list of idioms](https://python-future.org/compatible_idioms.html "https://python-future.org/compatible_idioms.html") for more details on working with `python-future`.

 ## Git